spyder-ide/spyder-docs/doc/basic-first-aid.rst

 If none of the previous steps solve your issue, you should do a full uninstall of Spyder by whatever means you originally installed it.

-For Anaconda, follow all the steps under Option B in the `Anaconda uninstall guide`_, delete the Anaconda directory wherever it was originally installed, and (on Windows) delete the :file:`%appdata%/python` directory if it exists.
+For Anaconda, follow all the steps under Option B in the `Anaconda uninstall guide`_, delete the Anaconda directory wherever it was originally installed, and (on Windows) remove the :file:`%appdata%/python` directory if it exists.

 .. image:: images/basic-first-aid/basic-first-aid-app-data.gif
    :alt: Deleting appdata/python directory

-Then, do a clean install of the latest version of the `Anaconda distribution`_ which is how we recommend you install Spyder and keep in up to date.
+Then, do a clean install of the latest version of the `Anaconda distribution`_ which is how we recommend you install Spyder and keep it up to date.

 .. important::